abaya7721/JavaConsoleAppInventoryManager/README.md

 6. Save Inventory to File
 7. Load Inventory from File
 8. Exit

-Enter your choice:
+### Console Methods

-readInt(String prompt) method
+readInt(String prompt)
-Takes user input after prompt.
+* Takes user input after prompt.
 Method makes sure that values are within a certain range.
 If not, it continues to prompt the user for proper values.
 If value less than or value greater than specific values or if value not an integer, display the message that value is incorrect and continue to ask for value.

-readString(String prompt) method
+readString(String prompt)
-Takes user input after prompt.
+* Takes user input after prompt.
 Also, the method makes sure that the value in the Scanner is of type String otherwise displays a message that the value is incorrect and continues to ask for the correct value.

 displayMessage(String message) / displayHeader(String header)
-Methods that display a menu header or a message to the user (to inform users of app status or provide feedback after value inputs).
+* Methods that display a menu header or a message to the user (to inform users of app status or provide feedback after value inputs).
 Makes use of System.out.print() or System.out.println()

 ## enum MenuOptions